 “Local attitudes and awareness have improved immensely since we began working in Costa Rica,” said Dr. Richard Reina of Monash University, another principal investigator of Costa Rican Sea Turtles.
 “Our education program in local schools has fostered an understanding of and appreciation for natural resources in the children.
 Local people now appreciate that long-term survival and sustainability of natural resources including turtles is far more desirable than the short-term exploitation without constraint.”

-You have read this article Animals / Miscellaneous with the title Saving Endangered Sea Turtles.
-You can bookmark this page URL http://lettersfromladygodiva.blogspot.com/2008/02/saving-endangered-sea-turtles.html.
+with the title Saving Endangered Sea Turtles.
+You can bookmark this page URL https://lettersfromladygodiva.blogspot.com/2008/02/saving-endangered-sea-turtles.html.
 Thanks!